People behind the brand

 Jaya is known for her promptness.
 Being a divorcee and a mother of her 8-year-old daughter says that Raasleela provides her an opportunity of being independent and proud of herself.
 Usually silent, she always makes sure that there are no mistakes in her work and that it is always pleasing to one's eyes.
 Her swift hands and a keen eye for details help her achieve that.
 Her biggest dream is to see her daughter become a doctor one day.
 Until then she is happy to have a wholesome growth and a ray of hope here at Raasleela textile.

-Kalamba Jhala, 23 years, Project Manager
+Kalamba Jhala, 23 years, Ex Employee

 "I remember giving my job interview for Raasleela Textile, it was autumn noon of September 2019, I entered the office and found 3 different piles of remnants segregated nicely according to their sizes and material.
 It was a week after I joined that I came to know how serious and dedicated everyone here is, for sustainability and ethical work practice" freshly graduated from Pearl Academy of Design, Jaipur in May 2019 "I learned a lot about design and its purpose and how age-old craft plays a big role in it.
 With my father being a journalist and my mother being acquainted with the art of embroidery herself, I always had a nik for apparel and books and am glad I get to do both of those things under one label." - Kalam